eprbell/rp2/README.md

 RP2 has extensive [unit test](https://github.com/eprbell/rp2/tree/main/tests/) coverage to reduce the risk of regression.

-The author of RP2 is not a tax professional, but has used RP2 personally for a few years.
+**IMPORTANT DISCLAIMERS**:

-**IMPORTANT DISCLAIMER**: RP2 offers no guarantee of correctness (read the [license](https://github.com/eprbell/rp2/tree/main/LICENSE)): always verify results with the help of a tax professional.
+* RP2 offers no guarantee of correctness (read the [license](https://github.com/eprbell/rp2/tree/main/LICENSE)): always verify results with the help of a tax professional.
+* The author of RP2 is not a tax professional, but has used RP2 personally for a few years.

 ### How RP2 Operates
 RP2 treats virtual currency as property for tax purposes, as per [IRS Virtual Currency Guidance](https://www.irs.gov/newsroom/irs-reminds-taxpayers-to-report-virtual-currency-transactions).